-Alex has stayed active in the ring and made good progress as a pro – he fought six times in 2012, four times in 2013, five times in 2014, four times in 2015, and three times in 2016.
+He has stayed active in the ring as a pro – he fought six times in 2012, four times in 2013, five times in 2014, four times in 2015, three times in 2016, three times in 2017, and three times in 2018.

-In an earlier interview, Alex said, “I’m aggressive – I like to put pressure and I know I have power in both hands.
+“I’m aggressive – I like to put pressure and I know I have power in both hands.
 I like to go forward, just throwing punches.
 It’s really hard for somebody to take those punches – I feel the punches when I hit them.
 I have a lot of skills, too – my amateur career really helped me a lot.
 I use them when I need them, but I always like to be aggressive.”

 Regarding his nickname, he said, “It comes from when I used to live in Mexico.
 When I was about five years old, they started calling me ‘El Cholo.’
 I have an older brother, he’s four years older than me, I used to wear his clothes when I was out riding my bike.
 It was a little town, and I used to go everywhere wearing my big brother’s clothes – they were real saggy.
 I used to live in front of an elementary school and the guy that used to clean it started calling me ‘cholito’ – little cholo – because I was wearing those saggy clothes and everybody started calling me that.
 In English, cholo means ‘gangster,’ but we don’t take it like that.”

 AMATEUR, PERSONAL BACKGROUND: Alex said, “I was born in Meoqui, Chihuahua.
 I have an older brother, and a younger sister and younger brother.
 My dad has always worked in concrete and my mom has been a janitor at schools for a very long time.
 I’m the only boxer in my family.
 My dad and my grandfather were into boxing back in Mexico, but they only fought in the streets – my dad is well-known in Mexico for that.